-Dismissal of OWI Charges in Michigan
+Dismissal of OWI Charges

-When it was time for court, we were prepared to show the prosecuting attorney that they were not going to be able to convict our client of OWI.
-We helped the prosecutor understand why the field sobriety tests were not performed correctly, and that he was probably not under the influence.
-Additionally, we were able to persuasively demonstrate that the officer involved in the stop did not accurately report the circumstances of the stop or his observations of our client.
+When it was time for court, we were prepared to show the prosecuting attorney they could not convict our client of OWI.
+We helped the prosecutor understand why the field sobriety tests were not performed correctly and that he was probably not under the influence.
+Additionally, we were able to persuasively demonstrate that the officer involved in the stop did not accurately report the stop’s circumstances or his observations of our client.
 The prosecuting attorney agreed that a conviction was unlikely and dismissed the OWI charge against our client.
 Prosecutors very rarely authorize the dismissal of OWI charges in Michigan.

 Michigan Penalties for OWI Offenses